allanmcrae/pkglint/README.md

-elfgnurelro         : Check for FULL RELRO in ELF files. elfnopie            : Check for no PIE ELF files. elfpaths            : Check about ELF files outside some standard paths. elfunstripped       : Check for unstripped ELF files. emptydir            : Warns about empty directories in a package fhs-infopages       : Verifies correct installation of info pages
+elfgnurelro         : Check for FULL RELRO in ELF files. elfnopie            : Check for no PIE ELF files. elfpaths            : Check about ELF files outside some standard paths. elftextrel          : Check for text relocations in ELF files. elfunstripped       : Check for unstripped ELF files. emptydir            : Warns about empty directories in a package fhs-infopages       : Verifies correct installation of info pages